Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 ## Write a Table into a csv or json file

-If you finished your work with the data you might want to store the data in a file.
+If you finished your work with the data you might want to store the result in a file.
 You can write the data into a csv or a json file with the methods [`to_csv`][safeds.data.tabular.Table.to_csv] and [`to_json`][safeds.data.tabular.Table.to_json].

 ```python